Master of Teaching (Secondary) - CL05

 Please note: Applicants with undergraduate degrees that were obtained ten or more years ago will need to supply certified evidence of current relevant professional work experience in the area of their speciality eg. letters from employers.
 This experience must link to their previous undergraduate study.Non-Academic Requirements (Key Capabilities)

 All applicants must provide a mandatory written statement in support of your non-academic capabilities, demonstrating you hold the key attributes and motivations to become an effective teacher, as outlined by AITSL (Australian Institute for Teaching and School Leadership).
+You may consider the prompts mentioned below in each question to frame your response.
+For your application to be considered, you must write 200-500 words for each of the questions below:

 English Language Proficiency for Teacher Registration